CSIS-iLab/india-states/_analysis/states-update-september-25-2019.md

 breadcrumbs: analysis
 is_analysis: true
 content_type: analysis
-title: 'States Update: September 25, 2019 '
+title: 'States Update: October 3, 2019 '
-date: 2019-09-25 04:00:00 +0000
+date: 2019-10-03 04:00:00 +0000
 tags: []
-excerpt: "Rajasthan, Uttar Pradesh, Bihar, and Assam have worst malnutrition levels;
-  Gujarat amends Solar Power Policy 2015 to expand solar use by MSMEs; Himachal Pradesh simplifies process for non-residents to acquire land; New Solar Energy Policy, 2019 in Rajasthan and Electric Vehicle Policy in Tamil Nadu; Telangana signed a new sister-state cleantech agreement with New Jersey; Manipur and Mizoram assemblies each passed legislation that bars non-residents from settling in the states; and more. \n\n"
+excerpt: The center pushes back on Andhra Pradesh’s renegotiation of contracts; Delhi extends more power subsidies to consumers; Gujarat to turn 23 captive jetties into commercial ports; Uttar Pradesh’s electricity department launches new anti-theft stations; Assam to hear more appeals from those excluded from the NRC; Jammu and Kashmir prepare for elections; and more.
 states: []
 sectors: []
 subsectors: []